Robust Mouse Rejuvenation

 Age at study initiation: As in RMR1, interventions will begin in mid-late life, between 18-20 months of age, in order to assess the repair/rejuvenation capacity of interventions.
 The study will run through the remaining lifespan of all mice with the exception of animals selected for cross-sectional analysis at timepoints, as in RMR1.

-Mouse Strain: RMR2 will utilize either CL57BL/6J mice or alternatively, we may switch to HET3, which are now available pre-aged through Jackson Laboratories.
+Mouse Strain: RMR2 is expected to utilize CL57BL/6J mice, although we may switch to HET3, which are now available pre-aged through Jackson Laboratories.
 We are evaluating the benefits and drawbacks of both these strains and will update when a decision has been reached.

-Treatment Groups: RMR2 is planned to include 10 groups, as in RMR1, including groups receiving just one intervention so as to validate that we are successfully recapitulating effects reported in prior work.
-We continue to reason that very little additional information would result from also including the six possible combinations of two out of four interventions.
-Three out of four, on the other hand, gives key information, especially on the existence of any antagonistic interactions.
-Finally, the tenth group will be receiving all four study interventions.
+Treatment Groups: RMR2 is planned to include 20 different combinations of treatments, whereas there were only 10 in RMR1.
+This includes groups of mice receiving just one intervention so as to validate that we are successfully recapitulating effects reported in prior work.
+We continue to reason that little additional information would result from also including the various possible combinations of from two to six of the interventions.
+Seven out of eight, on the other hand, gives key information, especially on the existence of any antagonistic interactions.
+Other groups will be receiving all eight interventions.

-Scale of study: We aim to conduct RMR2 on a similar scale as RMR1, including 500 male and 500 female mice.
-In the event of funding limitations, we may alternatively opt to conduct RMR2 in only one sex, which cuts the study size in half, while maintaining statistical power for individual treatment groups.
-While this will enable us to initiate RMR2 more expediently, using a single sex remains suboptimal due to significant known sexual dimorphism in mouse lifespan studies.
+Scale of study: We aim to conduct RMR2 on a similar basis as RMR1: two groups (one male and one female) for each of the 20 combinations being tested, with 50 animals in each group.
+This totals 1000 male and 1000 female mice.
+In the event of funding limitations, we may alternatively opt to start by conducting RMR2 in only one sex, which cuts the study size in half, while maintaining statistical power for individual treatment groups.
+While this will enable us to initiate RMR2 more expediently, using a single sex remains suboptimal due to significant known sexual dimorphism in mouse lifespan studies - including RMR1.

 Similarly, we have determined that animals in the RMR2 study will have access to a running wheel in their cages, permitting voluntary exercise.
 While the animals in RMR1 are provided some enrichment such as nesting material, wheels are not standard in conventional rodent housing.
 Physical activity is known to be a strong determinant of healthspan in both animals and humans, and we believe that no intervention can be maximally effective in obese, inactive mice.
 We do not consider this addition to be an “intervention” in itself, but rather a basic requirement in order to delay aging pathologies.